nadia-polikarpova/cse130-web/index.md

 University rules on integrity of scholarship will be strictly enforced.
 By taking this course, you implicitly agree to abide by the UCSD Policy on Integrity of Scholarship described [here](https://senate.ucsd.edu/Operating-Procedures/Senate-Manual/appendices/2).

-In particular, our general policy is that
-**any work you submit for grade should be your own, or else the source must be cited**.

 Incidents which violate the University's rules on integrity of scholarship will be taken seriously.
 In addition to **receiving a zero (0)** on the